coding test

 18. Continuous Learning: For candidates, coding tests offer an opportunity for continuous learning.
 Feedback received can guide them in enhancing their coding skills and staying competitive in the job market.

-Types of coding tests
+Types of Coding Tests

 Coding tests come in various formats, each designed to assess different aspects of a candidate’s programming skills.
 Here are common types of coding tests used in the recruitment process: